toolisticon/aptk/README.md

 Then your annotation processor needs to extends the de.holisticon.annotationprocessor.AbstractAnnotationProcessor to be able to use the utilities offered by this project and to build your annotation processor.

-You can find a small example project for an annotation processor here:
+You can find a small example project for an annotation processor in our [example](example/).

 # Contributing to annotation-processor-toolkit